Hannah Mouncey

 Hannah Mouncey (born 21 October 1989) is an Australian national squad handball player who also plays Australian rules football.
 Mouncey represented Australia in men's handball before transitioning.
 She has been the subject of controversy over her eligibility to participate in women's competitions.
 Mouncey debuted with the Australia women's national handball team at the 2018 Asian Women's Handball Championship and competed again at the 2022 Asian Women’s Championships held in Incheon and Seoul, South Korea.

-In Handball, Mouncey is a three-time Australian national champion, having won national club titles with Melbourne Handball Club in 2018 and Canberra Handball Club in 2021, and winning the Australian National Championship with the Victorian State Team in 2018.
-She is also a two-time Oceania Champion, having won the event with Australia in 2012 and 2014.
-Mouncey is the only athlete in the world to have represented their country both pre and post gender transition at senior level in any sport.

 Men's handball

 Mouncey commenced her handball career after moving to Canberra in 2009, playing handball for the Canberra Handball Club in the Australian Capital Territory.
 She is a past president of Handball ACT.

 Mouncey played 22 games with the Australian men's national handball team, debuting in the 2012 Oceania Handball Championship against New Zealand.
 Mouncey continued to represent Australia at the 2013 World Men's Handball Championship, where she top scored for Australia with four goals against the eventual 2013 World Champions, Spain, and despite her youth and relative inexperience was an integral of the Australian side, starting most games and playing a central role in defence.

-Mouncey also represented Australia at the 2014 Oceania Championships in Auckland, the 2015 Emerging Nations tournament held in Kosovo, as well as the 2015 Asian qualifying tournament preceding the 2016 Summer Olympics.
-During this time she took on a more defensive role for the team, particularly at the 2015 Olympic qualifying tournament.

 Mouncey was known for playing through injury during her time with the Australian men’s team.
 She competed at the World Championships with a broken wrist suffered before the tournament, a torn meniscus and posterior cruciate ligament at the Emerging Nations tournament in Kosovo, and fractured an eye socket in Australia’s second match at the 2015 Olympic Qualifying Tournament against Iraq.
 Mouncey never missed a game due to injury.

 Transition

 Mouncey decided to transition while in Qatar to compete in a 2016 Summer Olympics qualifying tournament, and began hormone therapy in November 2015.
-She provided news of her decision to her mother while still in Qatar, prior to informing other friends and family, and publicly identified as a woman in May 2016.
+She provided news of her decision to her mother while still in Qatar, prior to informing other friends and family, and publicly identified as female in May 2016.